-- ☐ You had tax file number (TFN) amounts withheld on interest or dividend income because you did not provide your TFN. - ☐ You wish to claim a Medicare levy exemption and you have a dependent child for whom you are in a shared-care arrangement. - ☐ For Medicare levy surcharge purposes either you, or your spouse, had total net investment losses or deductible personal super contributions. - ☐ You had more than two private health insurance policies in 2010-11. - ☐ Your health fund statement shows amounts based on projected figures which differ from the amounts paid. - Your spouse is likely to have a Family Assistance Office debt (such as a family tax benefit overpayment or a child care benefit debt) and you wish to use your tax refund to repay the debt. - ☐ Your spouse received a superannuation lump sum with a taxed element and it was paid on or after their 55th birthday and before their 60th birthday. - ☐ Your spouse received a lump sum payment in arrears. - ☐ Your spouse has foreign income. - ☐ You have a prior year tax loss. - $\hfill \square$ You received emergency or general assistance payments from Centrelink. - ☐ You wish to claim a credit for interest on early payments to the ATO. - ☐ You claimed some bank account fees against jointly earned interest income and believe you may be entitled to a super co-contribution. - ☐ You received small payments for your services (totalling less than \$5,000) and believe you may be entitled to a super co-contribution. - ☐ You were a liable or recipient parent under a child support assessment.
+- ☐ You had tax file number (TFN) amounts withheld on interest or dividend income because you did not provide your TFN. - ☐ You wish to claim a Medicare levy exemption and you have a dependent child for whom you are in a shared-care arrangement. - ☐ For Medicare levy surcharge purposes either you, or your spouse, had total net investment losses or deductible personal super contributions. - ☐ You had more than two private health insurance policies in 2011-12. - ☐ Your health fund statement shows amounts based on projected figures which differ from the amounts paid. - ☐ Your spouse is likely to have a Family Assistance Office debt (such as a family tax benefit overpayment or a child care benefit debt) and you wish to use your tax refund to repay the debt. - ☐ Your spouse received a superannuation lump sum with a taxed element and it was paid on or after their 55th birthday and before their 60th birthday. - ☐ Your spouse received a lump sum payment in arrears. - ☐ Your spouse has foreign income. - ☐ You have a prior year tax loss. - ☐ You received emergency or general assistance payments from Centrelink. - ☐ You wish to claim a credit for interest on early payments - ☐ You claimed some bank account fees against jointly earned interest income and believe you may be entitled to a super co-contribution. - ☐ You received small payments for your services (totalling less than \$5,000) and believe you may be entitled to a super co-contribution. - ☐ You were a liable or recipient parent under a child support assessment. - You received income as a Pacific seasonal worker on a 416 visa.